top of page

 This Floating or Suspended Orange Tree in an earthenware container was created in 1993 by the Israeli sculptor Ran Morin and has become a Jaffa icon.
 It is a real Jaffa orange tree suspended one foot above the ground by metal cables that blooms and produces fruit.
 It has a discrete drip system.
 Like many works of art, it is possible to see depths of meaning within it.
 Those suggested include that all of us are like children, confined in our shells and moving further and further from nature and our own backgrounds.
 It could symbolize the Jewish people formerly uprooted from their land but continuing to bear fruit.
 It could also be an ode to the Jaffa orange that participated in the rebirth of Israel.
 Other interpretations are welcome!

-This archeological finding needs to be thought of as part of a broader picture.
+Like much of archeology in this city, this finding needs to be thought of as part of a broad picture.
 It was exposed in the 1960s after the area had become derelict.
 The original is in a museum.
 The lintel was not part of the original arch.

-Egyptian rule in Canaan began at the time of Thutmose III in the mid-15th century and continued to the late 12th century BCE, about a 300-year period.
-This gate was part of a massive fortress erected here in the 12th century BCE on an Egyptian gateway from the Late Bronze Age.
+Egyptian rule in Canaan began at the time of Thutmose III in the mid-15th century and continued into the late 12th century BCE — about a 300-year period.
+This gate was part of a massive fortress erected here.
 Hieroglyphics on its pillars tell us the gate was built by Ramses II.
 As for other invading forces, Jaffa was an important city for the Egyptians because of its location, topography and port.
-The gate and fortress were destroyed in 1135 BCE, although it is not clear by whom.
-It could have been the Canaanites or even the Philistines who came from the sea in the 12th century BCE and settled in the cities of Ashkelon, Ashdod, Ekron, Gath and Gaza on the coastal plain.
+The gate and fortress were destroyed in the mid-12th century BCE, although it is not clear by whom.
+It could have been the Canaanites or the Philistines who came from the sea in the 12th century BCE and settled in the cities of Ashkelon, Ashdod, Ekron, Gath and Gaza on the coastal plain.

-Rameses II is often considered to be the Pharaoh of the Exodus, although based on the chronology provided by the Bible and archeological evidence many dispute this and place the Israelite conquest of Canaan almost 200 years earlier.
-If this is alternative dating is correct, this would mean the Israelites were already in the country for much of the time that the Egyptians occupied Jaffa, although living in the mountain range from a military perspective they may have had limited contact with them.
-However, the Merneptah Stele written by the son of Ramses II mentions that “Israel is laid waste.
+Rameses II is often considered by archeologists to be the Pharaoh of the Exodus, although based on the chronology provided by the Bible and archeological evidence many dispute this and place the Israelite conquest of Canaan almost 200 years earlier.
+He ruled from 1279 to 1213 BCE based on the low chronology system of dating and 1304 to 1237 BCE based on the high chronology.
+If an alternative dating is correct, this would mean the Israelites were already in the country for much of the time that the Egyptians occupied Jaffa.
+However, living in the mountain range they may have had limited contact with them.
+However, the Merneptah Stele written by the son of Ramses II does mention that “Israel is laid waste.
 Its seed is not.”
-In that no such Egyptian attack is mentioned in the Bible, its impact may have limited despite this bluster.
+In that no such Egyptian attack is mentioned in the Bible, its impact may have been more limited than this statement implies.

 • Continue to the left of the fork on this tiled path.
 Then take the short stairway on the right up to Gan HaPisgah (I).
 There is an incredible view of the Tel Aviv coastline from this section of the park.